Get the right cover for your trip to Canada

 Read your policy carefully to see what protection you have

 If you’re renting a car, make sure you have the relevant motor insurance policy in place.
-Read the Foreign Commonwealth Office (FOC) guidance to make sure you’ve got the right licence, permit and insurance
+Read the Foreign, Commonwealth and Development Office (FCDO) guidance to make sure you’ve got the right licence, permit and insurance.